Are lawnmower blades good for making knives?-Let’s find out!

 This is low-carbon or plain-carbon steel.

-If the lawnmower steel is suitable knife material, here’s how you can make one out of it:
+If the lawnmower steel is a suitable knife material, here’s how you can make one out of it:

 - Cleaning first